Congress targeted Planned Parenthood for defunding, but also caught a Maine health care provider

 “This has never been just about Planned Parenthood," Autumn Christensen, vice president of public policy for Susan B. Anthony Pro-Life America, said in a statement.
 "It’s about any Big Abortion business or network that performs abortions.
 Taxpayers should never be forced to prop up an industry that profits from ending human lives.”

-The Associated Press has sought comment from the U.S. Department of Health and Human Services, which is named in the lawsuit.
+The U.S. Department of Health and Human Services, which is named in the lawsuit, declined to comment because it's a legal matter.

 Maine Family Planning operates 18 clinics across the state.